awslabs/aws-proton-plugins-for-backstage/docs/tutorial.md

 Save your config file changes and restart your Backstage app.

-## Create a Backstage component using the software template
+## Create a Backstage component using the Software Template

-In your Backstage app, create a Backstage component that uses your customized software template.
+In your Backstage app, create a Backstage component that uses your customized Software Template.
 Go to `https://<your backstage app>/create`, and choose the "Nginx Fargate Web Service" template.
 Fill in a component name like `my-tutorial-service`.

 > Note:
 >